bee-Michi/Hello-World-Mania/README.md

 - Groovy: Apache Groovy is a Java-syntax-compatible object-oriented programming language for the Java platform.

 H:
+- Hack: Hack is a programming language for the HipHop Virtual Machine (HHVM), created by Facebook as a dialect of PHP.
+The language implementation is open-source, licensed under the MIT License.
 - Haskell: Haskell (/ˈhæskəl/) is a general-purpose, statically typed, purely functional programming language with type inference and lazy evaluation.
 - Html: The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.